-Fig. 1 also depicts (in gray) a set of model elements that belong to the product model.
+Figure 1 also depicts (in gray) a set of model elements that belong to the product model.
 These model elements show an example of a model fragment, which is the realization of the feature: HVAC Assistance.
 This model fragment allows the passing of current from one converter to the HVAC that is assigned to its peer for coverage in case of overload or failure of the first converter.

 At this point, it is important to highlight that a model fragment is not extracted from its parent model as a new isolated model.
 The model fragment is used to identify elements of the model that are relevant for a requirement/bug/feature.
-This could be understood as highlighting/tagging model elements of the model (that is, no new artifact is created).
+This could be understood as highlight-ing/tagging model elements of the model (that is, no new artifact is created).
 Guided by the feature to be located, different combinations of model elements can be highlighted/tagged.

 In addition, it is important to highlight the differences between a feature and a requirement.
 They are written in a different style, in a different phase of development, and with a different goal in mind.
 Requirements are written before development, are client-influenced and are for contracts.
-In contrast, features are written when products already exist, 160 are internal, and are for reuse.
+In contrast, features are written when products already exist, are internal, and are for reuse.

-162 Although the product model and the model fragment that realizes the feature of the example of Fig. 1 makes feature 163 location in models appear easy, it can become very complex and time-consuming in models of industrial size.
-The DSL 164 of our industrial partner addresses specification and code generation in a domain (software for railway control) where 165 UML and SysML are also used for these particular tasks.
-For example, the data set provided by our industrial partner for 166 167 feature location comprises 23 trains, and the model of each train has more than 1200 model elements.
-Therefore, 27600 168 model elements should be evaluated.
-In addition, it is reasonable to consider the properties of each model element since 169 they hold domain knowledge.
-In the data set, each element has about 15 properties.
-Therefore, about 414000 properties 170 of model elements should be considered, which is not viable even when assuming that an engineer only needs one 171 172 second to evaluate a property.
+Although the product model and the model fragment that realizes the feature of the example of Figure 1 makes feature location in models appear easy, it can become very complex and time-consuming in models of industrial size.
+The DSL of our industrial partner addresses specification and code generation in a domain (software for railway control) where UML and SysML are also used for these particular tasks.
+For example, the data set provided by our industrial partner for feature location comprises 23 trains, and the model of each train has more than 1200 model elements.
+Therefore, 27600 model elements should be evaluated.
+In addition, it is reasonable to consider the properties of each model element has about 15 properties.
+Therefore, about 414000 properties of model elements should be considered, which is not viable even when assuming that an engineer only needs one second to evaluate a property.

-173 Previous works [17, 18, 46] suggest the use of Search-based Software Engineering [24] to alleviate the above effort to 174 locate model fragments.
-In these works, an evolutionary algorithm searches the space of model fragments to locate the 175 relevant model fragments.
-The similarity between the text of each model fragment and a textual description (that is 176 produced by a software engineer) guides the evolutionary algorithm.
-However, in industrial settings where products 177 178 have been developed for 25 years (as is the case for the industrial partner), no single software engineer has knowledge 179 of the entirety of the software models.
-Collaboration approaches extend the query produced by a software engineer 180 with the queries of other software engineers.
-This collaboration by query expansions leads to an improvement in the 181 182 quality of the results [44].
-Nevertheless, the question of who should participate in the collaboration is still open, and 183 this work contributes to addressing it.
+Previous works [19], [20], [15] suggest the use of Searchbased Software Engineering [21] to alleviate the above effort to locate model fragments.
+In these works, an evolutionary algorithm searches the space of model fragments to locate the relevant model fragments.
+The similarity between the text of each model fragment and a textual description (that is produced by a software engineer) guides the evolutionary algorithm.
+However, in industrial settings where products have been developed for 25 years (as is the case for the industrial partner), no single software engineer has knowledge of the entirety of the software models.
+Collaboration approaches extend the query produced by a software engineer with the queries of other software engineers.
+This collaboration by query expansions leads to an improvement in the quality of the results [16].
+Nevertheless, the question of who should participate in the collaboration is still open, and this work contributes to addressing it.

-OVERVIEW OF OUR WORK
+3 OVERVIEW OF OUR WORK

-The aim of Fragment Retrieval on Models [46] is to obtain the most relevant model fragment (i.e., set of model elements) 188 189 for a specific TLR, BL, or FL query.
-To leverage collaboration, the query is obtained by automatically reformulating 190 different software engineers' search queries [44].
-In other words, the idea of collaboration in this paper is that of 191 leveraging locally crowd-sourced information through mutual collaboration between engineers performing the software 192 tasks.
-193
+The aim of Fragment Retrieval on Models [15] is to obtain the most relevant model fragment (i.e., set of model elements) for a specific TLR, BL, or FL query.
+To leverage collaboration, the query is obtained by automatically reformulating different software engineers' search queries [16].
+In other words, the idea of collaboration in this paper is that of leveraging locally crowd-sourced information through mutual collaboration between engineers performing the software tasks.